-Abstract: During the VI century, Jews had permanently settled in the City of "Carales" - Sardinia, where the synagogue, mentioned in a letter by Pope "Gregorio Magno" (Gregory the Great), represented this community's place of worship and congregation.
-Archaeological artefacts (such as epigraphy, oil lamps, rings and charms) belonging to the first centuries of the Early Middle Ages are evidence of their presence in other parts of the Island as well: TurrisLibisonis, Sulci, Tharros.
-During the following centuries less and less proof regarding their presence is available, but this does not exclude the fact that they occasionally continued to attend commercial ports of call in Sardinia, most likely as merchants.
+During the VI century, Jews had permanently settled in the City of "Carales" - Sardinia, where the synagogue, mentioned in a letter by Pope "Gregorio Magno" (Gregory the Great), represented this community's place of worship and congregation.
+Archaeological artefacts (such as epigraphy, oil lamps, rings and charms) belonging to the first centuries of the Early Middle Ages are evidence of

-125 Shlomo Simonsohn, I rapporti fra la Sardegna e la Sicilia available archival records shows that the links between the two were largely commercial, and to a lesser degree cultural and other.
+125 Shlomo Simonsohn, I rapporti fra la Sardegna e la Sicilia

-Abstract: Historians are beginning to take an interest in communication between individuals and groups particularly in Mediterranean countries.
+Historians are beginning to take an interest in communication between individuals and groups particularly in Mediterranean countries.
 This paper attempts to trace such contacts between the Jews of Sicily and Sardinia under Aragonese domination before the expulsion of 1492.
-An examination of
+An examination of available archival records shows that the links between the two were largely commercial, and to a lesser degree cultural and other.